COVID-19 Considerations for your food business

 - Are delivery drivers aware of their health and hygiene responsibilities?

-Continually monitor the advice from the NSW Health and review your approach regularly.
+Continually monitor the advice from the NSW Health website and review your approach regularly.
 As impacts of COVID-19 continue to evolve you may continually need to consider other ways to operate.
 Through this challenging time be mindful that changes may involve new food safety requirements and it is important to remember food businesses still have a legal obligation to provide safe and suitable food.

 Environmental Health Officers at City of Newcastle continue to be available to help you with any enquires by phoning 02 4974 2000, email firstname.lastname@example.org or online via the Customer Request Form.